ray-project/ray/doc/source/cluster/metrics.md

 (collect-metrics)=
 # Collecting and monitoring metrics
-Metrics are useful for monitoring and troubleshooting your system and Ray applications.
+Metrics are useful for monitoring and troubleshooting Ray applications and Clusters.
 For example, you may want to access a node's metrics if it terminates unexpectedly.

-Similar to Kubernetes, Ray records and emits time-series metrics using the [Prometheus format](https://prometheus.io/docs/instrumenting/exposition_formats/).
+Ray records and emits time-series metrics using the [Prometheus format](https://prometheus.io/docs/instrumenting/exposition_formats/).
 Ray does not provide a native storage solution for metrics.
 Users need to manage the lifecycle of the metrics by themselves.
 This page provides instructions on how to collect and monitor metrics from Ray Clusters.

 ## System and applcication metrics